Know Your Repayment Options

 This plan can only be used for FFELP loans.
 This plan carries an annual adjustment to your minimum monthly payment based on your monthly gross income.
 You may choose this plan for up to five years, after which your account will defer to either the Standard or Graduated Repayment Plan.

 If you need a more affordable monthly payment amount tailored to your income, an Income-Driven Repayment (IDR) Plan could help.
 Borrowers need to submit their income and family size annually to maintain eligibility.
 Each of the four plans has unique qualifications for eligibility, and will affect your regular monthly payment amount in different ways.
-The Income-Contingent Repayment (ICR) Plan, Pay As You Earn (PAYE) Repayment Plan, and Revised Pay As You Earn (REPAYE) Repayment Plan are for Direct Loans only.
+The Income-Contingent Repayment (ICR) Plan, Pay As You Earn (PAYE) Repayment Plan, and Saving on a Valuable Education (SAVE, formerly the REPAYE Plan) Repayment Plan are for Direct Loans only.
 The Income-Based Repayment (IBR) Plan is for both FFELP and Direct Loans.

 If you are experiencing financial hardship, are unemployed, decide to go back to school, or are on active duty military service, postponing payments with deferment may be right for you.
 Depending on your loan type, you may not accrue interest during this period.
 Log in to your Nelnet.com account to review what deferment options are available for you.

 If you work an internship, perform certain types of community service, or find yourself experiencing financial hardship, you may be qualified to postpone payments with forbearance.
-All loans accrue interest during forbearance, so it's smart to pay at least the monthly interest during this period to avoid interest capitalization.
 Forbearance also resolves any delinquency on the account.
-Log in to your Nelnet.com account to find out if you're eligible.
+Log in to your Nelnet.com account and choose Repayment Options & Resources from the menu to find out if you're eligible.

 The Direct Consolidation Loan program is offered by the U.S. Department of Education to federal student loan borrowers.
 The Direct Consolidation Loan program allows multiple eligible loans to be consolidated into a single loan, which is then serviced by the servicer of your choosing (which includes Nelnet).